 All About Love, bell hooks (p)

-The Geography of Insight: The Sciences, The Humanities, How They Differ, Why They Matter, Richard Foley (p)
+The Geography of Insight: The Sciences, The Humanities, How They Differ, Why They Matter, Richard Foley (p).
+What a great topic.
+I couldn’t help bolding.

 Life on Mars, Tracy K. Smith (p).
 More poems!